-Remo Brunschwiler was newly elected to the Board of Directors of ORIOR AG at the Annual General Meeting on 5 April 2022.
-Rolf U. Sutter, former CEO and long-standing Chairman of the Board of Directors, will not be standing for re-election at the Annual General Meeting on 19 April 2023.
-On 24 November 2022, ORIOR announced that the Board of Directors had nominated Mr Remo Brunschwiler for election as the new Chairman of the Company.
+Remo Brunschwiler was elected as the new Chairman of the Board of Directors of ORIOR AG at the Annual General Meeting on 19 April 2023.
+Rolf U. Sutter, former CEO and long-standing Chairman of the Board of Directors of ORIOR AG, and Markus R. Neuhaus, Dr iur., former Vice Chairman of the Board of Directors, did not stand for reelection and stepped down from the Board of Directors at the end of the Annual General Meeting on 19 April 2023.